-Michael works on making seasonal-to-decadal forecasts over Africa better geared towards users, and on irreversible change in the meridional overturning circulation.
+Michael works on making monthly-to-decadal forecasts over Africa better geared towards users, and on irreversible change in the meridional overturning circulation.

 Areas of expertise:

 From 2010 to 2012 Michael worked on developing seasonal forecast products for Africa, tailored to specific user requirements.
 Together with users and stakeholders timing of the onset of the rainy season was identified as an important quantity.
 Trial seasonal forecasts for onset were developed for the main rainy seasons in West Africa, the Greater Horn of Africa and Southern Africa, and these forecasts were presented at Regional Climate Outlook Forums.
 This work was carried out under the Met Office Hadley Centre - DFID Climate Science Research Partnership (CSRP).